How do I verify that the Salesforce Audience Studio code is pulling in the correct data?

 What considerations should be made if I am changing my site to secure versus non-secure?

-There should be no concerns with the Salesforce DMP Control Tag.
+There should be no concerns with the Audience Studio Control Tag.
 The Control Tag will mirror the security of the page it's firing on (http vs. https).
 However, event pixels should be reconsidered as they are initially created as either secure or non-secure pixels.